-External examiners should aim to review the portfolio evidence within 90 minutes, which is sufficient to review the quantity of evidence expected for each specialist portfolio.
+External examiners should aim to review the portfolio within 90 minutes, which is sufficient to look at evidence contained in a single lever arch file.
 More evidence than this is deemed as excessive although examiners should not use this as a sole reason to fail the candidate.
-External examiners may request specific evidence deemed excessive to be revised by the candidate.
+It is acceptable for the external examiner to check with the laboratory before the visit that evidence is limited to one file, and if not, request that it is.

-Evidence for the portfolio is prescribed in the EVIDENCE OF ACHIEVEMENT section and on the online learning environment and this is the ONLY evidence that is required.
-Evidence should be clearly titled and for V4, in the same order as the Specialist Portfolio modules.
+Evidence for the portfolio is prescribed in the EVIDENCE OF ACHIEVEMENT section and this is the ONLY evidence that is required.
+Evidence should be indexed in the same order as the Specialist Portfolio modules.

-The V4 portfolio Evidence of Achievement section and V5 portfolio online learning environment have three standard requirements:
+The Evidence of Achievement section has three standard requirements:

+- a.
 Observed by trainer to carry out a specific function/investigation (signature as evidence).
-This does not require a separate witness statement
+This does not require a separate witness statement - b.
+Answered questions set by trainer (single piece of evidence to demonstrate this);

-Answered questions set by trainer (single piece of evidence to demonstrate this); "Questions asked by the trainer" are informed by the knowledge component and competence requirements or learning outcomes of each module and should be linked to the learning outcomes in pages 7 and 8 of this document.
+"Questions asked by the trainer" are informed by the knowledge component and competence requirements of each module and should be linked to the learning outcomes in Section 2 page 5 of this document.
 Evidence should support the fact that candidates understand their role and are competent to perform the work, either through questions they have been asked, set (and marked) questions or notes from tutorials.
 Evidence must be dated and signed by the candidate/training officer as appropriate.

+c.
 Single piece of evidence chosen by the candidate (not the trainer) to reflect an aspect of the training.

-The second piece of evidence is selected by the candidate and chosen to demonstrate an aspect of the training and competency assessment.
+The third piece of evidence is selected by the candidate and chosen to demonstrate an aspect of the training and competency assessment.
 This choice is briefly justified in the reflective practice statement (e.g. as my third piece of evidence I chose to annotate a laboratory printout of results from a test I performed because...).